Temporary Protected Status

 - El Salvador

-If you are a citizen in one of these countries and meet all of the other eligibility requirements, The Law Offices of Lloyd E. Bennett wants to help you obtain Temporary Protected Status and help you avoid the tumultuous, often deadly climate of your home country until the matter is settled.
+If you are a citizen in one of these countries and meet all of the other eligibility requirements, an immigration lawyer at The Law Offices of Lloyd E. Bennett wants to help you obtain Temporary Protected Status and help you avoid the tumultuous, often deadly climate of your home country until the matter is settled.

 Call our offices today at (800) 909-8129 or fill out our online contact form to begin this very important process.